SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/14ibt8g356vB320x_lDgE80UpervzQHayGPFpJpRcdJo/doc-with-comments.md

 > [Comments]
 > Context - betterment of humanity
-> * Nick Nayfack: Betterment for some can be detrimental to others.
+> * Deleted account: Betterment for some can be detrimental to others.
 For example, the more compute that is used, the more energy is consumed and the more potential impact for climate change materially exists and is traceable per data center.
 The question becomes how do we address these fundamental ethical concerns prior to collecting ethical feedback?
 Ethics feels like a slippery slope to stand on.
 It feels like this should be reflected in governance.
 AI guardrails are also subject to each business and community.
 Safety is also community specific.
 >
 > Context - meaningful conversations
-> * Nick Nayfack: How will we define meaningful?
+> * Deleted account: How will we define meaningful?
 >

 Donating money (FIAT or Crypto), computing power , data